 - Who is your ideal client?

-- What challenges/frustrations do they face that you help them solve?
+- What challenges/frustrations does your ideal client face that you help them solve?

-- What challenges/frustrations do you face when trying to connect with them?
+- What challenges/frustrations do you face when trying to connect with your ideal client?

 - What are some adjectives you’d use to describe your brand and your brand voice?